-CHA Primary Care: Transformation into Patient-Centered Medical Homes
+CHA Primary Care: Transforming into Patient-Centered Medical Homes

 What does this mean?

 When you choose a Patient-Centered Medical Home, you will receive better, more personal care.
 Your CHA doctor will lead a team that may include nurses, medical assistants, front desk staff, mental health counselors, pharmacists, health educators and care coordinators.
 This team will work together to support your needs, monitor your health over time and coordinate your care.
 So the most important member

 Get involved in your health

 Your care team will encourage you to stay healthy by:

 - Set your own health goals